 SCOTUS Confirms: Federal Courts Retain Power to Affirm or Vacate an Arbitration Decision

-As we predicted in our post After Arbitration, Does a District Court Have Jurisdiction to Confirm or Vacate an FAA Award?, the Supreme Court has unanimously ruled that a federal court that has sent a dispute to arbitration continues to have jurisdiction to vacate or confirm a subsequent arbitration award.
+As we predicted in our post After Arbitration, Does a District Court Have Jurisdiction to Confirm or Vacate an FAA Award?, the US Supreme Court has unanimously ruled that a federal court that has sent a dispute to arbitration continues to have jurisdiction to vacate or confirm a subsequent arbitration award.

 The Dispute